Chapter and Interest Group Initiatives Fund

 - Reduced registration fees for CHLA/ABSC members

 - Registration fees that are consistent with current CHLA/ABSC CE rates (currently $75.00 - $100.00 for members attending a half day course and $125.00 - $180.00 for members attending a full day course)

 Online Application Form

-Applications can be submitted at any time
+Applications can be submitted by March 1, 2020.